 Organize your electronics, medications, and miscellaneous

-Invest in a few brightly colored bags or cubes for first aid supplies, chargers, cords, etc.
+Invest in a few more brightly colored bags or cubes for first aid supplies, chargers, cords, etc.

 A travel tray is designed to sit on your bureau or bedside to catch all the bits and pieces of daily life.
 Drop your key-card, loose change, etc., into the tray when you enter and you won’t be forever searching for lost items.
-We rely on the Tom Bihn Travel Tray for storing a lot of cords, glasses, and bedside essentials.
-It’s easy to spot in our luggage and cinches up when we’re ready to move on.
+We keep a set of charging cords in our travel trays at home.
+When we’re ready to travel, we add a few more essentials and we’re ready to go.
+These trays are great for bedside essentials – glasses, cell phone, etc. It’s easy to spot the trays in our luggage and cinches up when we’re ready to move on.

-We love the ability to close our tray, but you can buy a simple travel tray to collect things in your cruise ship cabin or hotel room.
+We love travel trays that close with a zipper or a cinch, but you might prefer to buy a simple travel tray to collect things in your cruise ship cabin or hotel room.

 Fill a day-of-the-week pill organizer before you go, so you’ll have all your prescription needs organized.
 (This is also a great way to know what day of the week it is!
 Ha!)
+Be prepared for trip delays by adding in a few extra days worth of your medications.
 Note: take a photo of your prescription and/or prescription bottle labels and email it to yourself in case you need to verify the medication during immigration.

 We carry a second, larger pill organizer with OTC medications that might be needed during the day – headache pills, antacids, etc.